 The good news is that your HOA should already have established guidelines on what kinds of decorations are allowed.
 Also, how early they can be set up when decorations need to be removed.
 Every homeowner has agreed to these rules and should be familiar with them.
 Some of the more common rules are what color decorative lights may be, whether inflatable décor is allowed.

-The first thing a homeowners association board can do to help ensure a smooth holiday season is to send the rules regarding decorations.
+The first thing a homeowner association board can do to help ensure a smooth holiday season is to send the rules regarding decorations.
 Help homeowners stay on top of it by refreshing their memory and highlighting common concerns and past points of contention.
 The board may even want to send them around several times as some people take their decorations very seriously.
 Some members start planning early – professional decorating companies report that most people have locked in their December choices by August.
 Make sure the rules are useful by sending them out early, but also again right at the start of the holiday season.

 Second, some communities find that having decorating contests creates a sense of community and helps everyone stay within the guidelines.
 By following the rules of the contest, homeowners are following the rules of the HOA, but still, get to be creative.